larkintuckerllc/aws-architect-associate/2/2.1/ec2/README.md

 > Dedicated Host: A Dedicated Host is a physical EC2 server dedicated for your use.
 Dedicated Hosts can help you reduce costs by allowing you to use your existing server-bound software licenses, including Windows Server, SQL Server, and SUSE Linux Enterprise Server (subject to your license terms), and can also help you meet compliance requirements

 -AWS-[Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)

+**note:** A Cloud Guru: A Dedicated Instance is still dedicated hardware but is lighter, i.e., you cannot get at host level details (billed by instance).
+Basically, is not multi-tenant but can be "moved around".
+Dedicated hosts you are billed by the host and not the instances running on it.

 > EC2 usage is calculated by either the hour or the second, depending on which AMI you're running.